 To get the most out of a consultation and compare firms confidently, show up organized so the lawyer can evaluate your personal injury claim quickly, and you can ask the right questions.
 A little prep makes it easier to get clear answers on strategy, costs, and next steps.

 It is completely normal to feel overwhelmed during a legal consultation.
+If you want to see how real clients describe their experience with us before deciding, you can read client testimonials directly.
 Your goal isn't to be a legal expert; it is to find a partner who is transparent, responsive, and has a clear strategy to protect your future without making you feel pressured.

 Evaluate your consultation using this micro-scorecard:

 If you are seeking clear answers before signing a legal contract or speaking with an insurance adjuster again, we invite you to request a private case consultation.
-At California Trial Law Group (Albany), our team of experienced California auto accident lawyers is here to answer your questions, address your concerns, and provide the insights you need to move forward with confidence, long before you make a final hiring decision.
+At California Trial Law Group (Albany), our team of experienced California auto accident lawyers, led by trial attorney Ike M. Kaludi, is here to answer your questions, address your concerns, and provide the insights you need to move forward with confidence, long before you make a final hiring decision.

 What to expect from your initial consultation: